 Subsequently, The Age, on two successive Saturdays, ran two-page illustrated descriptions of the new walk, the article describing it as "... the best family walk in Victoria ..."

-Photographs were taken, and then two ‘carriages’ were carefully disassembled, and subsequently recrafted at the District workshop.
-The two were chosen to display two variations of the rudimentary braking-systems in use on the tramways at the time.
+Photographs were taken, and then two ‘bogies’ were carefully disassembled, and subsequently recrafted at the District workshop by carpenter Fred Newcombe - the bogies being chosen to display two variations of the rudimentary braking-systems in use on the tramways at the time.

-Opposite the FCV Powelltown office, on the Noojee Road, a wayside stop was created and, to this day, a rebuilt loaded ‘carriage’ can be viewed.
+The existing wayside stop opposite the FCV Powelltown office, on the Noojee Road, was used and, to this day, a rebuilt loaded ‘carriage’ can be viewed there.
+(Figs. 1a & 1b)

 By the mid/late-1980s, the FCV had been subsumed into the newly-created Department of Conservation, Forest and Lands.
 Karl Rumba, the FCV’s last Healesville-based Divisional Recreation Officer had become CFL’s Project Officer for a mooted, visionary plan to convert the former Lilydale to Warburton broad-gauge railway alignment to what would ultimately become Australia’s first major "rail-trail" (a walking, cycling and horse-riding track).